The Centers for Disease Control and Prevention (“CDC”) has issued a report on the dangers of drowsy driving.

 If You Have Been Injured in a Car Accident

 Drowsy driving is a common cause of accidents.
 If you have been injured in an accident, you may be entitled to compensation.
-Contact the skilled auto accident attorneys in Atlanta at the Bader Law Firm, LLC.
+Contact the skilled auto accident attorneys in Atlanta at Bader Scott Injury Lawyers.
 We are advocates of the people.
 Let us work for you.